MicrosoftDocs/dynamics365smb-docs/business-central/across-working-with-teams.md

 The [!INCLUDE [prodshort](includes/prodshort.md)] app lets you do the following:

-- Copy a link to any Business Central record and paste it into chat to share with your coworkers.
+- Copy a link to any Business Central record and paste it into a Teams conversation to share with your coworkers.
 The link will expand that into a compact, interactive card that displays information about the record.
-- Once in the chat, you and coworkers can view more details about the record, edit data, and take action - without leaving Teams.
+- Once in the conversation, you and coworkers can view more details about the record, edit data, and take action - without leaving Teams.

 [![Teams integration with Business Central](media/teams-intro-v3.png)](media/teams-intro-v3.png#lightbox)